softworkz/embyuserwiki/Chromecast.md

 * Video — MP4, M4V, MKV, WEBM
 * Subtitles - SRT and other text-based formats
-* Audio – AAC, MP3, WAV, FLAC
+* Audio – AAC, MP3, WAV, FLAC, OPUS

 * FLAC is currently only supported by Chromecast Audio devices.
 All other Chromecast devices can play FLAC using Emby Server transcoding.